apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 ## Definitions

-Spark support 2 types of `deploy modes`.
+Spark support 2 types of `deploy mode`.

 1. `client-mode`: The Spark client mode submission where the given class is directly run.
-2. `cluster-mode`: The Spark cluster mode submission creates first a `Client` (the Submission Client) object which is responsible to create an external Driver process that will in its turn run the given class.
+2. `cluster-mode`: The Spark cluster mode submission creates first a `Client` object (the Submission Client) which is responsible to create an external Driver process that will in its turn run the given class.

 Spark proposes 2 ways of interacting.